arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

     otherwise it will be `undefined`.

     The CSS rule name should be "camelCase" instead of "kebab-case".
-For example, `{ backgroundColor: 'black' }` is valid, but `{ background-color: '' }` is not.
+For example, `{ backgroundColor: 'black' }` is valid, but `{ 'background-color': '' }` is not.

+    The values of the CSS rules should be strings, not numbers.
+For example, `{ width: '800px' }` is valid, but `{ width: 800 }` is not.

   + #### `size`